 You will be welcomed into the heart of Old Havana by a local to learn about about the city's historical significance and its cultural tapestry woven by creatives, inventors, performers, musicians, dancers, and storytellers.
 Havana highlights include Paseo de Martí, El Capitolio, the Malecón, Plaza de Armas, private art galleries with commentary from local artists, a walk and talk with student economists, colorful murals, local family home visit, Fusterlandia, Muraleando, and the local markets.

 We'll spend a morning in a private organic garden where they carefully choose the ingredients for our lunchtime cooking class.
 You'll learn all about what has influenced Cuban cuisine over time as we prepare several traditional dishes alongside local chefs, then we'll sit down together to share our delicious meal.
-And, if you don't already know what an international champion cigar sommelier is, you will.

 We will be the dinner guests of an Olympic Cuban hurdler, turned entrepreneur, who made his way back to his homeland to do good.
 He will share his secrets of training and maintaining his Olympic form, and the importance of nutritious food.

 Art and music are seemingly in every corner of Havana.
 We will meet several artists at home in their studios.
 Learn not only about their art but how they feel about their role in Cuban society.
 If you're an art lover, this is a great opportunity to support the arts and bring home something truly special.

 If you don't already know what an international champion cigar sommelier is, you will.
 SHE will join us on our rooftop patio one evening after dinner to share a few things about Cuba's ubiquitous Habanos.